Evaluating In The Global South: A Canadian Evaluator’s Perspective

 Be Patient (but seriously)

-Patience isn’t just required to live in a developing country, it is needed for every project and every task.
-I have learned that often it is two steps back before ever moving forward.
-NGOs in the developing world have big goals and are eager to make a difference (a lot like NGOs back home).
+NGOs have big goals and are eager to make a difference.
 However, it doesn’t always line up with what processes are in place.
 For example, I was asked to help my NGO better understand their donors.
-They have a donor database so I figured it would be a ‘quick win’.
-Wrong – data entry processes appeared to have changed every year and excel spreadsheets became preferable to the actual database.
-So it was two steps back, which in this case was creating a process map to understand data entry processes.
+They have a donor database, so I figured it would be a ‘quick win’.
+Wrong – data entry processes appeared to have changed every year, and Excel spreadsheets became preferable to the actual database.
+So it was two steps back, which in this case, was creating a process map to understand data entry processes.

 Lesson #5